-With the rapid growth of population and the growing urbanization and industrialization, the environment pollution and other urgent problems worldwide are becoming increasingly serious.[1-4] The inevitable or unconscionable release of 26 various types of pollutants into water bodies from a wide range of industries and 27 chemical factories has been proposed as the main cause of environment pollution.[5-8] 28 In order to satisfy the better quality of people's living standard, how to ensure the 29 pollutant-free water resources is one of the most difficult challenges that we face in 30 the 21st century.[9,10] Among various contaminants, organic dyes are one of the most 31 widely used chemicals that are mainly discharged from industries of textile,[11,12] 32 cosmetic, [13,14] paper, [15] leather, [16] etc. It is reported that more than 100,000 33 commercial dyes are available, and over $7 \times 10^5$ ton of dye-stuff are estimated to be 34 produced annually.[17]
-With the large-scale production and wide application, the 35 discharge of organic dyes into waters without treatment has caused public concern.
-It 36 is a serious ACCEPviloredal scherasts, USCIFe ecopstem and health 37 risks and their undesirable diverse colors in waters even at low concentration (less 38 than 1 ppm).[18-20] Unfortunately, the wastewater containing organic dyes is one of 39 the most difficult industrial wastewaters to treat.
-To date, many treatment technologies, 40 such as adsorption, [21-24] coagulation, [25] photocatalysis, [26] biodegradation, [19] 41 have been applied in dyes removal.
-Among these approaches, catalysis is a vital 42 subject for purification of water, which has attracted extensive attention in scientific 43 communities due to its ability to transform the organic compounds into inorganic 44 compounds, showing good practical and potential values.[27]
-Thus, it is necessary to 45 develop efficient catalysis for dyes wastewater treatment.
-46 photocatalysts (such as TiO2 nanoparticles) and microorganisms (such as white rot 48 fungi) or their secreted enzymes are promising for organic wastewaters 49 treatment.
-[26,28,29] Thus, the applications of photocatalysts or biocatalysts in organic 50 dyes removal have been attracted great attentions.
-As is well known, catalytic 51 reactions are closely related with the structure of catalysts, the distribution of surface 52 active sites and coordination, thus it is key to tune the special composition, 53 morphology, and size of catalyst.[30]
-Nevertheless, how to enhance the catalytic 54 performance and recovery ability still remains to be solved.
-Thanks to the 55 development of nanoscience and nanotechnology, the use of advanced materials 56 especially carbon-based nanomaterials in dealing with these problems has grown in 57 importance.
-Excitingly, graphene, a two-dimensional (2D) single sheet of carbon 58 atoms arranged CCCC and a construction of the most atoms arranged CCCC and a construction of the most atoms arranged atoms are a constructed atoms atoms are a constructed atoms are a constructed atoms are a constructed atoms atoms are a constructed atoms are a constructed atoms are a constructed atoms are a constructed atoms atoms are a constructed atoms ato 59 promising materials.[31,32] Owing to its remarkable chemical, physical, and 60 mechanical properties, such as large special surface area, excellent electrical and 61 thermal conductivity, high mechanical strength, flexibility, and efficient wide range of 62 light adsorption, graphene-based materials are popular in a broad range of 63 applications.[33-36] Most importantly, the increasing exploration of graphene 64 composites has opened up the opportunities for the application in environmental 65 field.[37,38] Not surprisingly, given the outstanding properties, graphene-based 66 materials have been developed as catalytic supports.[39,40] Unfortunately, it has been 67 found that the combination of the poor dispersion, restacking and multilayer thickness 68 can prevent the practical application of graphene-based materials.[41,42] In addition, 69
+With the rapid growth of population and the growing urbanization and industrialization, the environment pollution and other urgent problems worldwide are becoming increasingly serious [1-4].
+The inevitable or unconscionable release of various types of pollutants into water bodies from a wide range of industries and chemical factories has been proposed as the main cause of environment pollution [5-8].
+In order to satisfy the better quality of people's living standard, how to ensure the pollutant-free water resources is one of the most difficult challenges that we face in the 21st century [9,10].
+Among various contaminants, organic dyes are one of the most widely used chemicals that are mainly discharged from industries of textile [11,12], cosmetic [13,14], paper [15], leather [16], etc. It is reported that more than 100,000 commercial dyes are available, and over $7 \times 10^5$ ton of dyestuff are estimated to be produced annually [17].
+With the large-scale production and wide application, the discharge of organic dyes into waters without treatment has caused public concern.
+It is a serious challenge to environmental scientists, owing to the ecosystem and health risks and their undesirable diverse colors in waters even at low concentration (less than 1 ppm) [18-20].
+Unfortunately, the wastewater containing organic dyes is one of the most difficult industrial wastewaters to treat.
+To date, many treatment technologies, such as adsorption [21-24], coagulation [25], photocatalysis [26], biodegradation [19], have been applied in dyes removal.
+Among these approaches, catalysis is a vital subject for purification of water, which has attracted extensive attention in scientific communities due to its ability to transform the organic compounds into inorganic compounds, showing good practical and potential values [27].
+Thus, it is necessary to develop efficient catalysis for dyes wastewater treatment.

+In the past decades, it has shown that the degradation of organic dyes by photocatalysts (such as TiO2 nanoparticles) and microorganisms (such as white rot fungi) or their secreted enzymes are promising for organic wastewaters treatment [26,28,29].
+Thus, the applications of photocatalysts or biocatalysts in organic dyes removal have been attracted great attentions.
+As is well known, catalytic reactions are closely related with the structure of catalysts, the distribution of surface active sites and coordination, thus it is key to tune the special composition, morphology, and size of catalyst [30].
+Nevertheless, how to enhance the catalytic performance and recovery ability still remains to be solved.
+Thanks to the development of nanoscience and nanotechnology, the use of advanced materials especially carbon-based nanomaterials in dealing with these problems has grown in importance.
+Excitingly, graphene, a two-dimensional (2D) single sheet of carbon atoms arranged in a hexagonal network, has been regarded as one of the most promising materials [31,32].
+Owing to its remarkable chemical, physical, and mechanical properties, such as large special surface area, excellent electrical and thermal conductivity, high mechanical strength, flexibility, and efficient wide range of light adsorption, graphene-based materials are popular in a broad range of applications [33-36].
+Most https://doi.org/10.1016/j.apcatb.2018.01.061